For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 The Best Mask for Sensitive Skin

 If you hate scented sheet masks, these are for you.
-Peach & Lily founder Alicia Yoon, who has eczema, formulated these to be especially great for sensitive skin.
+Since Yoon has eczema, it was important for her to create skin care she could use, so these are formulated to be especially great for sensitive skin.
 They’re free of denatured alcohol, synthetic fragrances, parabens, sulfates, mineral oil, and formaldehyde.

 If you have $200 to spare, this sleeping mask from Sulwhasoo has highly concentrated Korean red pine that makes skin firmer and more radiant.

 The Best Mask to Calm Any Skin

 This sheet mask is one of Cho’s favorites.
 Made to calm and hydrate any type of skin, it comes divided in two for a guaranteed comfy fit around your face and spalike results.

 The Post-Beach One

 Formulated with 17 ingredients, this mask is one of Cho’s favorites and a best seller at Soko Glam because “it manages to soothe sensitive skin but also keep your skin barrier healthy and moisturized,” Cho says.